bruxy70/Garbage-Collection/README.md

   etc...
 ```

-Configuration (I use style to allow line-break in the state)
+Configuration (I use style (by card-mod plugin) to allow line-break in the state)
 ```yaml
       - type: glance
         style: